mbernste/mbernste.github.io/_posts/2021-01-01-equal_vs_definition.md

 In contrast, in a definition, only one of the two symbols is bound to an entity.
 The act of stating a definition is the act of *binding a known entity to a new symbol*.
 For example, the symbol "$\text{foo} \ \theta$" is meaningless.
 What exactly is "foo"?
 We don't know because we have not defined it.

-How overloading the equal sign creates confusion
+Overloading the equal sign creates confusion
 ----------------

 To illustrate how the overloading of the equal sign creates confusion, I'll tell a personal story.
 My mom is a very curious person and over the last year, she has set out to (re)-learn high school level math and physics.
 It has been decades since she has seen trigonometric identities, but now she wants to learn about them.
 She *really* wants to learn about them.
 What *are* they?